 This course provides an in-depth study of fabrication with metal or wood products.
 It also provides the opportunity to develop, design, and construct metal or fabrication projects.
-Individual or class projects will constructed.
+Individual or class projects will be constructed.
 Classroom and laboratory activities supplemented through FFA-supervised agricultural experiences, leadership programs, and activities.
+This course will be offered every other year in opposite years of Ag Mechanics.

-Ag Mechanics (full year - 10 credits) Grades 10 - 12 (ST - 016000)
+Ag Mechanics (full year -10 credits) Grades 10-12

-This course is designed to provide students with introductory level experiences in selected major areas of agricultural mechanics technology, which may include electrical wiring, introductory arc welding, oxy/fuel cutting and welding processes, and small engine operation and maintenance.
+This course is designed to provide students with introductory level experiences in selected major areas of agricultural mechanics technology, which include electrical wiring, introductory arc welding, oxy/fuel cutting and welding processes, and small engine operation and maintenance.
 Learning activities include information, skill development, and problem solving.
 Classroom and laboratory activities supplemented through FFA supervised agricultural experiences, leadership programs, and activities.